A Level results at Bexhill College improved once again in 2016 with candidates achieving a pass rate of over 99%.

 Some courses have specific entry requirements.
 These details are given in the course section of this prospectus.
 Remember that at this stage, we are looking at your probable grades when you leave school.
 We don't make any final decisions until you have your results.

 These courses have changed.
-The majority of A Levels now have terminal assessment at the end of two years.
-A few A Levels are still divided into AS and A2 and therefore, the assessment patterns for the A Levels you choose could vary.
-All A Levels have important exams as a core part of the assessment process, although there will also be coursework in some subjects.
-For other subjects, the assessment for the whole A Level is at the end of the second year.
-However, the first year is an AS and many students will take this AS as part of their programme.
+All A Levels now have final assessment at the end of two years with important exams as a core part of the assessment process, although there will also be coursework in some subjects.
 Please read individual subjects to tell you how they will be structured.

-These courses cover work-related areas and they have a strong emphasis on coursework.
-The Extended Diploma equals three A Levels and takes up most of your timetable.
+These vocationally based courses cover work-related areas and they have a strong emphasis on coursework.
+The Diplomas equal three A Levels and take up most of your timetable.
 The Subsidiary Diploma equates to two A Levels and the Certificate is equivalent to one, so other subjects can be studied alongside them.
 Many are set up to include work placements and real work projects.
 We have a long history of students from these courses going on to exciting higher education places.
 They are also highly regarded by employers because they demand high level study skills, personal organisation and academic study.

-Research shows that students who have achieved GCSE grade C or above in English and Maths do better at advanced level study.
-All students without a C or above in English and/or Maths will be required to re-sit these GCSEs or an equivalent qualification.
+Research shows that students who have achieved GCSE grade C/4 or above in English and Maths do better at advanced level study.
+All students without a C or above in English and/or Maths will be required to resit these GCSEs or an equivalent qualification.